 I'm a huge podcast tragic.

-From true crime to weird radio play style pods, I like shoving as much of it into my earholes as possible.
+From true crime to weird radio plays, I like shoving as much of them into my ear holes as possible.

 So I asked around the office to find out what the best Aussie podcasts are, and why I (and you) should be listening to them.

 This article has been updated with EVEN MORE podcasts.